 The civil jurisdiction hierarchy of Queensland Courts (sorted by their respective monetary limits for a civil action) is as follows:

-For actions relating to breach of contract or tort, the time limit is typically a period of 6 years.
+In this instance, actions relating to breach of contract or tort, the time limit is typically a period of 6 years.

 Debt recovery Court process commences with the filing by a party followed by what is called an originating process which may be one of the following: